TIMELINE-December in Britain: A month of strikes | Business

 TIMELINE-December in Britain: A month of strikes

-16 - More than 40,000 railway workers from the RMT union - TSSA union rail workers at Avanti West Coast - Ground handlers employed by Menzies at Heathrow Airport - National Highways traffic officers in parts of England - London bus workers employed by Abellio DEC.
+16 - More than 40,000 railway workers from the RMT union - TSSA union rail workers at Avanti West Coast - National Highways traffic officers in parts of England - London bus workers employed by Abellio - A planned strike by ground handlers employed by Menzies at Heathrow Airport has been suspended.

 DEC.
 20 - Nurses